 One is that you ask the mechanic to go ahead and fix another issue that you know needs to be taken care of soon.

-The third is you might pay off another monthly bill whose interest is hurting you.
+Finally, you might pay off another monthly bill whose interest is hurting you.
 We will use a credit card with a $500 balance for example.
 The interest is 25% and that is more than you can handle paying on a regular basis, so the balance grows.
 If you use the additional $600 to pay off that credit card, you are helping yourself in two big ways: you are getting the credit card off of your credit and you are making it easier to repay the personal loan to repair your car.
 Regardless of how you use it, your monthly payment and terms remain the same.

 Steps for the Future